Hancock Whitney Stadium

 Hancock Whitney Stadium is a 25,450-seat multi-purpose stadium on the campus of the University of South Alabama in Mobile, Alabama.
 It is the home of the South Alabama Jaguars football program, starting with the 2020 season.
 The stadium replaced Ladd–Peebles Stadium, a city-owned all-purpose stadium located some 9 mi from the campus where the school had played its football games since 2009.
 The stadium carries the name of Hancock Whitney, a bank holding company headquartered in Gulfport, Mississippi, while its playing surface is designated as the Abraham A. Mitchell Field, named after a substantial donor to the program.
 Hancock Whitney Stadium is located on the west part of the South Alabama campus near the football field house, practice fields, and Jaguar Training Center, which is the largest covered practice facility in the state of Alabama.

 History

 Construction on Hancock Whitney Stadium started on August 6, 2018, and cost $78 million.
 The stadium opened with on September 12, 2020, with a college football game against the Tulane Green Wave.
 Due to COVID-19 restrictions, capacity for the opener and all other 2020 games was capped at 6,000 spectators to allow for social distancing.

 Hancock Whitney Stadium serves as home of the Senior Bowl, a postseason college football all-star game, since the 2021 edition.
 The game had previously been held at Ladd–Peebles Stadium for nearly 70 years.
-Since the 2021 edition, Hanrock Whitney Stadium has also served as home of the LendingTree Bowl, a postseason college bowl game, following 22 years at Ladd–Peebles.
+Since the 2021 edition, Hancock Whitney Stadium has also served as home of the 68 Ventures Bowl, a postseason college bowl game, following 22 years at Ladd–Peebles.